Teaching Fraction Division in Middle School

 Teaching Fraction Division Using Common Denominators

-So, I started using another way to teach fraction division – perhaps you’ve heard of it, or you already use it.
+Because of these fraction division issues, I started using another way to teach fraction division.
+Perhaps you’ve heard of it, or you already use it.

-- Step 1: Find common denominators, just as when adding and subtracting and then make equivalent fractions (students are already used to doing this – hopefully).
+- Step 1: Find common denominators, just as when adding and subtracting and then make equivalent fractions (students are already used to finding common denominators).

 - Step 2: Create a new fraction with the numerator of the first fraction over the numerator of the second fraction…this is your answer.